London Stock Exchange: "Big Bang"

 The biggest event of the 1980s was the sudden de-regulation of the financial markets in the UK in 1986.
 The phrase "Big Bang" was coined to describe measures, including abolition of fixed commission charges and of the distinction between stockjobbers and stockbrokers on the London Stock Exchange, as well as the change from an open outcry to electronic, screen-based trading.

 In 1995, the Exchange launched the Alternative Investment Market, the AIM, to allow growing companies to expand into international markets.
 Two years later, the Electronic Trading Service (SETS) was launched, bringing greater speed and efficiency to the market.
 Next, the CREST settlement service was launched.

+21st century

-In 2000, the Exchange's shareholders voted to become a public limited company, London Stock Exchange plc.
-London Stock Exchange also transferred its role as UK Listing Authority to the Financial Services Authority (FSA-UKLA).
+In 2000, the LSE's shareholders voted to become a public limited company, London Stock Exchange plc.
+The LSE also transferred its role as the United Kingdom's listing authority to the Financial Services Authority.

 EDX London, an international equity derivatives business, was created in 2003 in partnership with OM Group.
 The Exchange also acquired Proquote Limited, a new generation supplier of real-time market data and trading systems.

-The old Stock Exchange Tower became largely redundant with Big Bang, which deregulated many of the Stock Exchange's activities: computerised systems and dealing rooms replaced face-to-face trading.
-In 2004, LondonStock Exchange moved to a brand-new headquarters in Paternoster Square, close to St Paul's Cathedral.
+The old Stock Exchange Tower became largely redundant with Big Bang, which deregulated many of the LSE's activities: computerised systems and dealing rooms replaced face-to-face trading.
+In 2004, the LSE moved to a brand-new headquarters in Paternoster Square, close to St Paul's Cathedral.

-In 2007, the London Stock Exchange merged with Borsa Italiana, creating London Stock Exchange Group (LSEG).
+In 2007, the LSE merged with Borsa Italiana, creating London Stock Exchange Group (LSEG).
 The Group's headquarters are in Paternoster Square.

-The Stock Exchange in Paternoster Square was the initial target for the protesters of Occupy London on 15 October 2011.
+Paternoster Square was the initial target for the protesters of Occupy London on 15 October 2011.
 Attempts to occupy the square were thwarted by police.
 Police sealed off the entrance to the square as it is private property, a High Court injunction having previously been granted against public access to the square.
 The protesters moved nearby to occupy the space in front of St Paul's Cathedral.
 The protests were part of the global Occupy movement.

-On 25 April 2019, the final day of the Extinction Rebellion disruption in London, 13 activists glued themselves together in a chain, blocking the entrances of the Stock Exchange.
+On 25 April 2019, the final day of the Extinction Rebellion disruption in London, 13 activists glued themselves together in a chain, blocking the entrances of the LSE.
 The protesters were all later arrested on suspicion of aggravated trespass.
 Extinction Rebellion had said its protesters would target the financial industry "and the corrosive impacts of the ... sector on the world we live in" and activists also blocked entrances to HM Treasury and the Goldman Sachs office on Fleet Street.

+In 2019, the London Stock Exchange introduced the Green Economy Mark, a designation awarded to companies that derive at least 50% of their revenues from environmental or sustainable products and services, with more than 80 issuers receiving the mark by mid-2020.

+According to a 2020 Financial Conduct Authority report, approximately 15% of British adults reported having investments in stocks and shares.

+On 3 March 2022 the LSE declared it would suspend trading in GDR securities for Russian firms, subsequent to the 2022 Russian invasion of Ukraine.